-General relativity dictates that massive objects can curve spacetime, and hence when light passes by massive objects, its path will be refracted and deflected before reaching the observer while being magnified or demagnified, hence forming multiple images arriving at different times.
-Such a phenomenon is known as gravitational lensing.
+General relativity dictates that massive objects can curve spacetime, and hence when light passes by massive objects, its path will be refracted and deflected before reaching the observer, while being magnified or demagnified, hence forming multiple images arriving at different times.
+Such phenomenon is known as gravitational lensing.
 Gravitational lensing is widely applied in astrophysics and cosmology.
-A gravitational lens can give information on the image source, the object acting as the lens, and notably the intervening large-scale geometry of the universe in which the source, object, and the observer are at cosmological distances from each other [15].
-From the equivalence principle, gravitational waves should be lensed similarly.
-Since the first detection of gravitational waves, many efforts have been made to claim, and denial of observing lensed gravitational waves have been made [16-18].
-To this date, there is not enough compelling evidence to show lensed pairs in the catalogue of confirmed gravitational wave events [19].
+A gravitational lens can give information on the image source, the object acting as the lens, and mostly importantly the intervening large-scale geometry of the universe in which the source, object, and the observer are at cosmological distances from each other [15].
+From the equivalence principle, gravitational waves should be lensed in the same way.
+Since the first detection of gravitational waves, many efforts have been made to claim ,and denial of observing lensed gravitational waves have been made [16-18].
+To this date, there is not enough compelling evidence to show lensed pairs in the catalog of confirmed gravitational wave events [19].

 Due to the sheer amount of data collected in multiple observing runs, we could not analyse all of the data collected at every instance as it would be too computationally costly.
-Instead, we only choose to analyse signals that pass certain detection thresholds.
-The thresholds are usually intensity, which measures how intense the collected signal is.
-In other words, a signal with a signal-to-noise ratio (SNR) greater than a certain threshold value would produce a trigger.
+Instead, we only choose to analyse signals that pass certain detection threshold.
+The thresholds used are usually intensity thresholds, which measures how intense the collected signal is.
+In other words, if a signal has a signal-to-noise ratio (SNR) greater than a certain threshold value, it would produce a trigger.
 We would then perform analyses on the triggers utilising statistical parameters such as likelihood ratio to determine how likely it would be a true gravitational wave signal.
 Currently available pipelines for such searching of triggers includes GstLAL [20], MBTA [21], SPIIR [22] and PyCBC [23].
-However, it is easy to see that some real gravitational wave signals with relatively low intensities, either due to the source being too far from Earth or demagnified by gravitational lensing, would be discarded as noise without producing a trigger.
-These low-intensity signals are called sub-threshold signals.
+However, it is easy to see that for some real gravitational wave signals with relatively low intensities, either due to the source being too far away from Earth or demagnified by gravitational lensing, would simply be discarded as noise without producing a trigger.
+These lowintensity signals are called sub-threshold signals.
 Recovering these sub-threshold signals is important for lensing searches as we expect different lensed images will have different intensities, and some would be in the sub-threshold category.

-While lensed images have different sky locations, the deviation (of the order of arc-seconds) is much smaller than the accuracy of the sky location inferred for sources of gravitational waves (in order of degrees).
-Hence we can treat lensed gravitational waves as if they are coming from the same sky location.
-In this research, we aim to further improve the sensitivity of the targeted search for sub-threshold lensed gravitational waves by including the extra constraint that they have to come from the same sky location as the target, which a 1155160056@link.cuhk.edu.hk b kli7@caltech.edu c ry.m.magee@gmail.com d clchan@phy.cuhk.edu.hk e cmessick@mit.edu f ajw@caltech.edu is lacking in the current searches.
+While lensed images have different sky locations, the deviation (of the order of arc-seconds) is much smaller than the accuracy of the sky location inferred for sources of gravitational waves (in order of degrees), and hence we can treat lensed gravitational waves as if they are coming from the same sky location.
+In this research, we aim to further improve the sensitivity of the targeted search for sub-threshold lensed gravitational waves by including the extra constraint that they a 1155160056@link.cuhk.edu.hk

+^b kli7@caltech.edu

+^c ry.m.magee@gmail.com

+^d clchan@phy.cuhk.edu.hk

+e cmessick@mit.edu

+f ajw@caltech.edu